 English at The Meadows

 At The Meadows, we believe that a robust understanding of the English curriculum will enable our children to become confident, successful members of society.
-From Reception class upwards, we strive to embed an ambitious, progressive curriculum that equips children with strategies which enable them to succeed.
+From Reception upwards, we strive to embed an ambitious, progressive curriculum that equips children with strategies which enable them to succeed.
 We aim for all learners to make excellent progress, no matter what their starting point, so that they leave at the end of Year Six prepared for the next step in their education.
 Skills in reading, writing, speaking and listening, spelling and presentation are utilised throughout the curriculum as well as in discrete subject lessons.

-- attain excellent phonic knowledge and skills
+- Children make a good start to reading by acquiring excellent phonic knowledge and skills

 Writing is a fundamental skill, which alongside reading, ensures that children can become successful communicators with the ability to share their voice with the world.
 Through teaching the skills outlined in the National Curriculum through a range of engaging texts, we ensure that children are able to express themselves clearly across the curriculum.